 Liver transplantation was first performed in British Columbia in 1989.
 At present, about 60 to 70 adults undergo liver transplantation annually in B.C.

-- You must be a BC resident with a Personal Care Card Number
+- You must be a BC or Yukon resident with a Personal Care Card Number

 - You must be referred by your specialist to the Liver Transplant Team at Vancouver General Hospital, in Vancouver